Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 > NOTE: The code below stores the token cache to the local machine in plaintext.
 We recommend writing and reading to a more secure format or location; you can use Data Protection APIs as a more secure approach.
 [See this blog post for more information](http://www.cloudidentity.com/blog/2014/07/09/the-new-token-cache-in-adal-v2/).

-## Interactive - Device code - Authentication

-Azure Active Directory also supports a form of authentication called "device code" authentication.
-Using this, you can direct your end-user

 ## Non-interactive - Service principal / application - Authentication